 - Melanie Hall , Distribution Tech Supervisor, Monongahela Power

 Learn more about CliftonStrengths®, a science-based tool for you to utilize on your journey of purpose.
 Learning your top strengths will give you insight into your unique talents.
 By leaning into your strengths, you’ll be able to grow and develop your skills to help you continue to pursue the things you're passionate about as you build community.

-- Whitney Godwin , Project Manager for University Relations and Enrollment Management, West Virginia University
+- Whitney Godwin , Project Manager, The Purpose Center, University Relations and Enrollment Management, West Virginia University

 Session 4 | Reduce Stress and Increase Joy with Emotional Freedom Technique